This post may contain affiliate links. For more information, read my disclosure policy.

 stacked cookies on a white plate with chocolate chips baked in.

 Some old-fashioned recipes never need updating because they’re always perfect, and the original Toll House cookies are one of them.
 This is the famous chocolate chip cookie recipe that is so easy to make.
-If you want a tried-and-true batch of cookies, this is the one to have on hand.
+While I prefer my recipe, there’s just something nostalgic about this classic recipe.
+What’s the difference between the two: Spreading – my recipe is puffier and thicker than Nestle Toll House Cookies.
+They will spread a lot more unless you add extra flour.

 ingredients in toll house cookies with words on photo